ximenesyuri/ximenesyuri.com/content/libs/typed/1-types.md

 ```

 > For the list and definition of all predefined factories, see [here](./lists).

 # Defining Factories

 Besides the predefined factories, you can create your own.
-In this case, you should use the decorator `@factory` to ensure type safety in the proper factory definition.
+In this case, it is recommended to use the decorator `@factory` in order to ensure type safety in factory definition.
 The basic structure of a factory is as follows:

 ```python
 from typed import factory, Tuple, TYPE